Difference between Internship and Apprenticeship #1: Purpose

 Difference between Internship and Apprenticeship #8: Qualification

 Interns don’t get any formal qualification, but they may get a job offer.
 An internship will often be part of a university degree.
-I interviewed many interns for my book 1000 Years of Career Advice, you can read what they liked/didn’t like and their advice on how to get a good apprenticeship below:
+I interviewed many interns for this blog, you can read what they liked/didn’t like and their advice on how to get a good apprenticeship below: